 Majoring in Business and Managerial Economics educates students in how to use economic principles to analysis the organization and operation of business enterprises.
 Students take a mix of business and economic courses, such as Accounting, Financial marketing, Economics of regulation, Business policy and strategic management, and Econometrics.
 This major is commonly offered as a Bachelor's degree, however can be taken at an Associate's level.

-The United States has 260 different schools where you can get a degree in business/managerial economics.
-Our 2022 Best Business/Managerial Economics Schools ranking analyzes 202 of these schools to determine the best overall colleges for business/managerial economics students.
+Our 2023 Best Business/Managerial Economics Schools ranking analyzes 185 of these schools to determine the best overall colleges for business/managerial economics students.
 Continue reading to check out one of our many unbiased rankings of managerial economics programs later in this article.

 Students should be prepared for the advanced math classes involved in this major.
 You will also be aided by an analytical and creative mind when solving difficult problems or coming up with new theories.
 There is an emphasis of group work in many of the classes you will be taking.
 Students will need to work on their people skills and time management.
 In order to prepare for this major, students are advised to take course in Macroeconomics, Statistics, Business, Calculus, and Computer applications.

 A high school diploma or equivalent is typically required for most managerial economics degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Once you obtain your degree, additional managerial economics certifications required to pursue a career in this field.

 |Degree||Credit Requirements||Typical Program Length|